Exhibitions at Borghese Gallery | Current & Upcoming Shows

 How To Book Tickets to the Borghese Gallery Exhibitions?

 To access the Borghese Gallery, visitors need to make an advance booking to explore the museum.
 It is recommended to book the tickets at least a day in advance or as soon as possible due to limited availability.
 Entry tickets to the gallery also provide access to all the exhibitions.

 Frequently Asked Questions About Borghese Gallery Exhibitions

-A. The Borghese Gallery often opens its doors to temporary exhibitions every year from up and coming artists as well as novel creations of the fashion world.
-There are roughly 2-3 such exhibitions each year.
+The Borghese Gallery often opens its doors to temporary exhibitions every year from up-and-coming artists as well as novel creations of the fashion world.
+The number of exhibitions varies from year to year, but roughly 2-3 such exhibitions are held each year.

 The Borghese Gallery hosted its first exhibition in 2007.